 The Bodhisatta was once a vulture.
-In his old age, he and his wife were fed and cared for by their strong and stubborn son, the king of their flock.
-Ignoring the warnings of the Bodhisatta, he often flew to great heights and one time while doing so he flew into fierce winds that smashed him to death.
+In his old age he and his wife were fed and cared for by their strong and stubborn son, the king of their flock.
+Ignoring the warnings of the Bodhisatta, the son often flew to great heights, and one time while doing so he flew into fierce winds that smashed him to death.
 When the Bodhisatta heard the news he criticized those who ignore the wise advice of elders due to their foolish pride, noting that the people who depend on them also suffer.

 In the Lifetime of the Buddha